Maldon District Council meeting disrupted and police called

 Essex Police has been asked for comment.

+There were scenes reminiscent of an infamous Handforth Parish Council meeting as Maldon council met on Thursday evening.

+Jackie Weaver, who stood in as clerk at the Handforth meeting, told BBC Essex Mr Morris's behaviour was "not appropriate".

-An item on Thursday's full council meeting agenda included sanctions against Mr Morris after he was found to have brought the authority into disrepute by the council's joint standards committee, following two independent investigations.
+The agenda included sanctions against Mr Morris after the council's joint standards committee found he had brought the authority into disrepute, following two independent investigations.

 The minutes say he disclosed confidential information and on several occasions his "conduct met the definition of bullying".